Shippo

 Checkout Rates (Line Items)

-Call rates-at-checkout-create instead of shipments-create.
+Call generate_live_rates instead of create_shipment.
 Accepts address_from, address_to, and line_items (each with title, quantity, total_price, currency, weight, weight_unit).

 Recommendation

-Identify the cheapest (lowest amount), fastest (lowest estimated_days), and best-value options.
-Compute by sorting -- these are not API fields.
-State the trade-off: "Option A is $X cheaper but takes Y more days."
+Identify the cheapest (lowest amount), fastest (lowest estimated_days), and best-value options from the rates array.
+These are not API fields -- compute them by sorting the rates array yourself.
+State the trade-off: "Option A is $X cheaper but takes Y more days than Option B."

 Troubleshooting: No Rates